cambiotraining/bacterial-genomics/materials/11-tb_profiler.md

 - **Drug-resistance** - the drug resistance profile of the sample.
 - **Median Depth** - the median read depth coverage across the reference genome.

-From these results we can see that sample `ERX9450498_ERR9907670` belongs to lineage 4.3.4.1 and is multi-drug resistant i.e. resistant to more than one drug, in this case Rifampicin, Isoniazid and Ethambutol.
+From these results we can see that sample `ERX9450498_ERR9907670` belongs to lineage 4.3.4.1 and is multi-drug resistant (MDR) i.e. resistant to more than one drug, in this case Rifampicin, Isoniazid and Ethambutol.

 ## TB-Profiler collate

 `TB-Profiler` has an option to collect the outputs from multiple samples and collate these together into a useful summary CSV file.
 We're going to use this command in the exercise below.

 :::{.callout-warning}

-**TB-Profiler sometimes fails**
+#### TB-Profiler sometimes fails

 Hopefully, we'll be able to successfully run `TB-Profiler` on all our samples but, unfortunately, sometimes it'll fail.
 If this does happen, identify which sample didn't complete and re-run `TB-Profiler`.
 This is the reason we save the error messages to a log file.
 :::

 :::{.callout-exercise}